← Back to Insights

 Supply consistency Lot-by-lot, seasonal Continuous, weekly supply possible

-Quality risk Sizing/seasonal mismatch Grade accuracy, condition claims
+Quality risk Sizing or seasonal mismatch Grade accuracy, condition claims

 Documentation Original manifests, SKU lists Grade declarations, weight certificates